nixcloud/pankat/src/github.com/nixcloud/pankat-server/README.md

-# qknight's prototype code for using websockets with pandoc
+# prototype code for using websockets with pandoc

 the server should do this: